-Visitors can explore a sea of round moss-covered boulders, a diverse collection of hardwoods, and unusual land formations.
-The preserve is bordered by Spring Street to the east, with a fieldstone wall marking the western border.
-The southern boundary is an active train track, while the northern border is the inactive Lehigh Valley line.
+Visitors can explore a landscape filled with round, moss-covered boulders, a diverse array of hardwood trees, and intriguing land formations.
+The preserve is bordered by Spring Street to the east, with a fieldstone wall marking the western edge.
+To the south, there is an active train track, while the northern boundary is defined by the old Lehigh Valley line, which is still used daily for transporting rail cars.

 The preserve encompasses 26 acres that are home to some extraordinary rocks.
 Geologists have studied them and determined that some of these rocks are as old as 380 million years.
 These rocks contain fossils from the time when our seas were tropical.
 Science teachers from Cal-Mum take their classes here to learn about the area’s geology and biodiversity.